Gyrow5/Hello-world/README.md

 # Hello-world
-My first day at Github
+My first day on Github
+I am new to codeing and am using freecodecamp to help teach me the basics. thank you